tapted/pub-dartlang/app/doc/package-layout.markdown

         main.dart
         style.css

-Dart is a web language, so many pub packages will be doing web stuff.
+Dart is a web language, so many Tavern packages will be doing web stuff.
 That means HTML, CSS, images, and, heck, probably even some JavaScript.
 All of that goes into your package's `web` directory.
 You're free to organize the contents of that to your heart's content.
 Go crazy with subdirectories if that makes you